StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/java/README.md

 ## Welcome

-This is the stub project for the 2023 State Farm Coding Competition Round 1 in Java.
+This is the skeleton project for the 2023 State Farm Coding Competition in Java.
 This will be the same project you'll use once Round 1 begins.

-This is to just get you started -- making sure your computer is setup, that you are able to build and run the project (including unit tests), and getting familiar with the structure.
 Once Round 1 begins, we'll add the problem statement and the actual JSON files and unit tests you'll be using.

 ## Setup